2graphic/graph-interpreter/design_document.md

     * Reading and writing JFLAP files.
     * Export code to simulate graph and interpretation.
 * Other minor plugins to show off power of Sinap.
-* Plugins that change behaviour of Sinap. (ie plugin for submitting homework files.)
+* Plugins that change behavior of Sinap. (ie plugin for submitting homework files.)

 # Software Engineering Tools and Techniques (1 page)
 > Your document should list what software engineering tools and techniques you plan to use, (e.g., versioning, bug-tracking, video conferencing, agile, scrum, stand-up meetings, etc.).